numoonchld/mastering-typescript/01-features/annotations/README.md

 - `never` is to specify the function should never return anything!
   - the function is always expected to end prematuraly
   - example: a function whose sole act is to throw an error

+## Interfaces

+- A new Type Definition
+  - describing the property names and value types of an object
+- Goal of an Interface: A Gatekeeper for Functions whose inputs are objects
+  - that go into a function that accepts objects for instance

+### Code Reuse with Interfaces

+- Create functions that accept arguments that are type set with interfaces
+- Objects/classes can decide to implement a given interface to work with a function

+##